PapenfussLab/gridss/Readme.md

 If you wish to contribute to GRIDSS development, it can be built from source using maven with `mvn package`.

 A prebuilt docker image is available as `gridss/gridss:latest` so building a docker image yourself is not necessary.
-If you do wish to build the docker image yourself, you need to run `scripts/dev/create_release.sh` so the necessary build artifacts exist in your environment.
+If you do wish to build the docker image yourself, ensure that you perform a recursive git checkout.
+If you don't, you'll be missing htslib and `gridsstools` won't compile.

 ### Building gridsstools